Rückers

 Rückers is a village in the municipality of Flieden, in the district of Fulda, in Hesse, Germany.

 Geography

 Rückers is situated in the south of the district of Fulda, approx. 20 km south of the town Fulda, on the gently sliding northern slope of a low mountain range between Rhön and Vogelsberg Mountains called Landrücken.

+Waters and Source Areas

+The following streams flow through the Rückers district: the Hermannswasser, the Elmer Wasser, the Kesbach, the Struther Wasser, the Arzbach and the Kressenwasser.

+Drainage divide

+South of Rückers, across the Breitefeld (Hessischer Landrücken)| and the Steinkammer (Hessischer Landrücken)| runs one of the most important watersheds in Germany, the Rhine-Weser watershed.
+It is the boundary of the catchment areas of the major rivers, the Rhine and Weser.
+Northerly waters, such as the rivers from Rückers, drain into the Weser, while southerly waters drain into the Rhine.

 Neighboring localities

 Rückers borders in the north-east the village of Schweben, in the south-east the village of Hutten, in the south the village of Elm, in the south-west the village of Klosterhöfe, in the west the village of Höf und Haid and in the north-west the village of Flieden.

 History

 Dolmens found at the foot of the Steinkammer give testimony that people already lived here already in ancient times.
 The founding of Rückers is expected around the time of Charlemagne.
 In a written document, Rückers is mentioned for the first time around the year of 1160.